Sans3108/dark-plus/README.md

 Colors can be easily changed to fit your needs inside the theme file, be it even darker or lighter. _(why would you want this)_

-The theme is light mode compatible. _(again, what is wrong with you)_ _("compatible" here means: does not break light mode by making dark, it doesn't make sense to make light mode be dark.)_
+The theme is light mode compatible. _(again, what is wrong with you)_

+_("compatible" here means: does not break light mode by making it dark, it doesn't make sense to make light mode be dark.)_

 ## Installation
 - Go inside your themes folder (User settings > Themes > 3 dots > "Open themes folder").